europeana/search/fiddles/collectionbuilder/README.md

 * facetable fields in config file
 * disguise root group's existence for user-friendliness
 * split JS file into multiple files

+### Refactoring

+* it's clear we need a 'preflight' mode for queries rather than handling 'undo' operations piecemeal